 What if I have a corporate Ncell SIM?

-For corporate numbers, the process to get a Ncell eSIM is a bit different.
+For corporate numbers, the process to get an Ncell eSIM is a bit different.
 You’ll either need to submit a letter requesting eSIM conversion using your employing company’s letterhead to a Ncell Centre.
 Or you can send a scanned copy of the request letter to your Ncell account manager as well.
 And make sure that the request letter covers information like your current number, email address, and an alternate number (if available).

 Does my phone support Ncell or NTC eSIM?